10 Things to Do in Tibet that You Can’t Travel Without

 Running Tibet train on Qinghai-Tibet Plateau

 Tibet train, also known as Qinghai-Tibet Railway, stretches as far as 2000km and it bridges inland China with Tibet Autonomous Region.
-Running on the plateau at an extreme altitude ( 4000m-5000m), Tibet train is crowned as the “Celestial Road”, one of the greatest man-made wonders of all times.
+Running on the plateau at an extreme altitude ( 4000m-5000m), the Tibet train is crowned as the “Celestial Road”, one of the greatest man-made wonders of all time.

-The train ride gives tourists a rare chance to grasp the unparalleled plateau scenery along the way: snowy craggy peaks, vast prairies and steppes, alpine lakes, grazing Tibetan yaks, etc. much more for exploration.
+The train ride gives you a rare chance to grasp the unparalleled plateau scenery along the way: snowy craggy peaks, vast prairies and steppes, alpine lakes, grazing Tibetan yaks, etc. much more for exploration.
+It could be a once-in-a-lifetime experience since you travel to Tibet.

-Ever since the opening of the Tibet train, it has never failed to attract global tourists.
+Ever since the opening of the Tibet train, it has never failed to attract tourists and has been one of the top things to do in Tibet for both domestic and global tourists.

-Rating: easy; Tibet train is the top choice for Tibet tour.
+Rating: easy; Tibet train is the top choice for a Tibet tour.
 You can board the train departing from Beijing, Shanghai, Chengdu, Xining, etc to Lhasa.
 The average duration ranges from 24-45 hours.
-At least 7 or more days are needed for train journey to Tibet.
+At least 7 or more days are needed for a Tibet train tour.

 Tibetan family walking the kora around holy Mt.Kailash